ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 me, and I had no difficulty in believing it, were exceedingly bad.
-He had found the law a most unprofitable study, and was now absolutely resolved on being ordained, if I would present him to the living in question--of which he trusted there could be little doubt, as he was well assured that I had no other person to provide for, and I could not have forgotten my revered father's intentions.
+He had found the law a most unprofitable study, and was now absolutely resolved on being ordained, if I would present him to the living in question -- of which he trusted there could be little doubt, as he was well assured that I had no other person to provide for, and I could not have forgotten my revered father's intentions.
 You will hardly blame me for refusing to comply with this entreaty, or for resisting every repetition to it.
-His resentment was in proportion to the distress of his circumstances--and he was doubtless as violent in his abuse of me to others as in his reproaches to myself.
+His resentment was in proportion to the distress of his circumstances -- and he was doubtless as violent in his abuse of me to others as in his reproaches to myself.
 After this period every appearance of acquaintance was dropped.
 How he lived I know not.
 But last summer he was again most painfully obtruded on my notice.